schemaanalyst/schemaanalyst/README.md

 the range [0, 1].
 This score provides an estimate for how well the schema has performed when its integrity constraints were exercised, with higher scores indicating that the schema is more likely to permit valid data from entering a table and to reject any invalid data.
-Although there does not currently exist a standard for this metric, scores between 0.6 - 0.7 (60% - 70%) are generally considered good.
-If your schema's score falls below this, consider viewing the [Mutant Analysis](#mutant-analysis) section to gain further insight on the types of mutants created and removed during the process.
+Although there does not currently exist a standard for this metric, scores between 0.6 -- 0.7 (60% -- 70%) are generally considered good.
+If your schema's score falls below this level, consider viewing the [Mutant Analysis](#mutant-analysis) section to gain further insight on the types of mutants created and killed during the process.

 ###### Examples <a name="mutation-analysis-examples"></a>

-1. Perform mutation analysis with the default configuration and the `ArtistSimilarity` schema:
+1. Type the following command in your terminal to perform mutation analysis with the default configuration, and the `ArtistSimilarity` schema:

     `java org.schemaanalyst.util.Go -s parsedcasestudy.ArtistSimilarity mutation`

-    Which produces the following data in the `results/newmutationanalysis.dat` file:
+    This command produces the following data in the `results/newmutationanalysis.dat` file:

     ```
     dbms,casestudy,criterion,datagenerator,randomseed,testsuitefile,coverage,evaluations,tests,mutationpipeline,scorenumerator,scoredenominator,technique,transactions,testgenerationtime,mutantgenerationtime,originalresultstime,mutationanalysistime,timetaken
     SQLite,parsedcasestudy.ArtistSimilarity,CondAICC,avsDefaults,0,NA,100.0,22,9,AllOperatorsWithRemovers,5,9,original,false,259,67,5,31,371
     ```

-2. Perform mutation analysis with a random seed of `1000`, the `ClauseAICC` coverage criterion, the `random` data generator and the `ArtistSimilarity`
+2. Type the following command in your terminal to perform mutation analysis with a random seed of `1000`, the `ClauseAICC` coverage criterion, the `random` data generator, and the `ArtistSimilarity` schema:
-    schema:

     `java org.schemaanalyst.util.Go -s parsedcasestudy.ArtistSimilarity --criterion ClauseAICC --generator random mutation --seed 1000`

-    Which produces the following data in the `results/newmutationanalysis.dat` file:
+    This command produces the following data in the `results/newmutationanalysis.dat` file:

     ```
     dbms,casestudy,criterion,datagenerator,randomseed,testsuitefile,coverage,evaluations,tests,mutationpipeline,scorenumerator,scoredenominator,technique,transactions,testgenerationtime,mutantgenerationtime,originalresultstime,mutationanalysistime,timetaken